-Esther has worked continuously in government law for the past 10 years, initially at the Office of the Information Commissioner and for the past six years in the Administrative Law Team at Crown Law.
+Esther has worked continuously in government law since 2007, initially at the Office of the Information Commissioner and then in Crown Law's Administrative Law Team.

 She has a particular interest in assisting government agencies in responding to applications brought under the Right to Information Act 2009 (RTI Act) and Information Privacy Act 2009 (IP Act).
 Esther has resolved a number of privacy complaints in the Queensland Civil and Administrative Tribunal (QCAT) and often advises departmental clients on risk management strategies in relation to these types of matters.